LiteApplication/rom-unzip/README.md

 # ROM Unzip
 Unzip an Android ROM to system and vendor
+## One-line:
+`curl -s https://raw.githubusercontent.com/LiteApplication/rom-unzip/master/install | sudo bash && rom-unzip -Vla`
 ## Usage
 The easiest way to extract rom is to run `sudo rom-unzip` in the rom folder and to wait about 10 minutes without using computer until you see your shell prompt.\
 If you want to see the progression, run `sudo rom-unzip -V`.
-To resume an old extract, go to the same folder, run the same command and add `-r` at the bottom (BETA)
+To resume an old extract, go to the same folder, run the same command and add `-r` at the bottom (BETA)\
 ```
 usage: rom-unzip [-h] [-v] [-V] [-l] [-a] [-u] [-r] [-s] [-p PATH] [-m STEP]
                  [-o OPT] [-e EXTRACT]